Alfred D. Robinson and Marion James Robinson

-Alfred D. Robinson (1866–1942) and his wife Marion James Robinson (1873–1919) were wealthy residents of San Diego, California known for their impact on gardening and the cultivation of flowers, particularly begonias.
+Alfred D. Robinson (1866–1942) and his wife Marion James Robinson (1873–1919) were wealthy residents of San Diego, California, known for their impact on gardening and the cultivation of flowers, particularly begonias.
 Their extensive home garden was used to propagate and develop more than 100 new varieties of ornamental flowers and was later opened to the public as Rosecroft Begonia Gardens.
 Rosecroft was the name of their estate in the Point Loma neighborhood of San Diego.
 The residence, built for them in 1912, is now listed on the National Register of Historic Places.

 Early life

 Marion J. Duncan was born in San Francisco in October 1873.
 Marion was the only grandchild and her father Hilarion was the only child of the wealthy Scottish merchant James Duncan (1796 or 1798 - 1874).
 James Duncan had made his fortune in copper during three decades as a merchant in Valparaiso, Chile, before retiring to Britain in 1864.
 He was born and is buried on the Scottish Highland Isle of Bute, where he is known as "The Copperman".
 The name of her estate, Rosecroft, was Marion's nod to her Highland Scottish heritage.

 Alfred D. Robinson was born in Watton, Norfolk, England, and emigrated to the US in 1887 at the age of 21.
 After a brief stint as a cattle rancher he became a medical instruments merchant with the firm Hoppe and Robinson in Santa Ana in Orange County, California.
 In 1897 he married Marion J. Duncan; the couple had two children, Larona (born 1901) and Charlotte (born 1908).

-For the first six years of their marriage the couple lived in her widowed father Hilarion's large home at 1823 Turk St in San Francisco.
+For the first six years of their marriage the Robinsons lived in her widowed father Hilarion's large home at 1823 Turk St in San Francisco.
 With the death of her father on November 17, 1901, Marion inherited the bulk of her grandfather's fortune, giving the couple independent means.